Rachel Dratch

 Rachel Susan Dratch (born February 22, 1966) is an American actress, comedian, and writer.
 After she graduated from Dartmouth College, she moved to Chicago to study improvisational theatre at The Second City and ImprovOlympic.
-Dratch's breakthrough role was her tenure as a cast member on the NBC sketch comedy series Saturday Night Live from 1999 to 2006.
-During her time on SNL, she portrayed a variety of roles, including Debbie Downer.
-She has since occasionally returned to SNL as a guest portraying Senator Amy Klobuchar.
+Dratch is widely known for her tenure as a cast member on the NBC sketch comedy series Saturday Night Live from 1999 to 2006, portraying a variety of roles, including Debbie Downer.
+She intermittently returned to SNL to portray Senator Amy Klobuchar.

 Her other television credits include The King of Queens (2002–2004), Frasier (2004), 30 Rock (2006–2012), and Broad City (2014–2016).
 She has also played the recurring role of Wanda Jo Oliver on Last Week Tonight with John Oliver, and acted in films such as Dickie Roberts: Former Child Star (2003), Spring Breakdown (2009), That's My Boy (2012), and Plan B (2021).

-In 2022, Dratch made her Broadway stage debut in POTUS: Or, Behind Every Great Dumbass Are Seven Women Trying to Keep Him Alive for which she was nominated for the Tony Award for Best Featured Actress in a Play at the 75th Tony Awards.
-In 2012, she published her autobiographical book Girl Walks into a Bar...: Comedy Calamities, Dating Disasters, and a Midlife Miracle.
+In 2022, Dratch made her Broadway stage debut in POTUS: Or, Behind Every Great Dumbass Are Seven Women Trying to Keep Him Alive, for which she was nominated for the Tony Award for Best Featured Actress in a Play at the 75th Tony Awards.
+She was also nominated for the Tony Award for Best Featured Actress in a Musical at the 79th Tony Awards for her performance in Richard O'Brien's The Rocky Horror Show.

 Early life

-Rachel Dratch was born on February 22, 1966, in Lexington, Massachusetts, the daughter of Elaine Ruth (née Soloway), a transportation director, and Paul Dratch, a radiologist.
+Rachel Dratch was born on February 22, 1966, in Lexington, Massachusetts, the daughter of Elaine Ruth (née Soloway), a transportation director, and Paul Dratch, a radiologist at the Mount Auburn Hospital.
 Both of Dratch's parents were Reform Jews.
 Dratch attended Hebrew school and had a bat mitzvah.
 She is religiously nonobservant as an adult, and characterizes the faith she was born into as part of her cultural heritage.

 Her younger brother, Daniel, is a television producer and writer; his credits include the TV series Anger Management and Monk.
 Dratch says she grew up as the "class-clown type" attending William Diamond Middle School and Lexington High School in Lexington.
 She said while performing in high school plays, she gravitated towards acting in comedies more often than in dramas.

 Dratch attended the National Theater Institute at the Eugene O'Neill Theater Center in the fall of 1985 and graduated from Dartmouth College in 1988.
-She majored in drama and psychology, and was a member of the improvisational comedy group Said and Done.
+She majored in drama and psychology, and was a member of the improvisational comedy group, Said and Done.
 While at Dartmouth, Dratch was a classmate of Kirsten Gillibrand.